– January 18 2022

 "Learning by radio is fun!"

-Tigist, 13, of Ethiopia is now able to tune into classes using the solar-power radio provided by SOS Ethiopia.
+Tigist, 14, of Ethiopia was able to tune into classes using the solar-power radio provided by SOS Children's Villages in Ethiopia.

-Tigist*, 13, of Ethiopia tunes into classes using a solar-powered radio.
-Her family was one of 416 in Adwa that received solar-power radios from SOS Children’s Villages Ethiopia to help children keep up with their studies.
+Tigist* engaged in remote learning using a solar-powered radio during the lockdown in April 2020.
+Her family was one of 416 in Adwa that received solar-power radios from SOS Children’s Villages in Ethiopia to help children keep up with their studies.

 It was a headache for me that children had to find new ways of learning after COVID-19 kept us from going to school.
 My mother could not afford to buy a television or radio for school broadcasts—she was already struggling to feed me and my little brother.
 Her exact words when I discussed this with her were: "education would have to wait."